kristian-lange-tw/JATOS_docs/pages/Example-Studies.md

 ### Randomize conditions between participants (Go- / No-Go Task)

 Standard Go- / No-Go experiment with two different conditions.
-Half of the participants are assigned to condition A, the other half to condition B. Requires the Batch Session Data.
+Half of the participants are assigned to condition A, the other half to condition B. Uses the Batch Session.

 ![Screenshot Go- / No-Go Task](images/example-studies/Screenshot_gonogo.png){:width="300"}